-TK: I enjoyed my time at both Duke and Villanova.
+King: I enjoyed my time at both Duke and Villanova.
 I played for two Hall of Famers, and it gave me a chance to play at the highest level of college hoops.
 I played and did ok at both places, had some big games, played in huge games, and to be in big-time schools with lots of hype around those two programs was very special.
-It’s a brotherhood at both places and that was fun to be apart of and I still keep in contact with guys from both schools so it continues.
+It’s a brotherhood at both places, and that was fun to be apart of.
+I still keep in contact with guys from both schools, so it continues.

 You had off the court problems, were away from basketball, and lost the love of the game.
 What influenced you to go back to the sport you’ve played your entire life?

 King: When I left Villanova and came home, I was dealing with some family issues and personal issues.
 I was just in a bad way with myself, and the game wasn’t really something I was feeling anymore.
 A few weeks passed, maybe a month, and I went to my high school Mater Dei and played pick-up basketball.
 There were all pros there, guys who currently play in the NBA and overseas, and I killed it.
 I was the best player in the gym by far.
 My high school coach had a conversation with me and said I needed to play, and he would help get me connected with another college.
 I was going to attend USC, but that didn’t pan out, so I ended up going to a powerhouse NAIA at Concordia University Irvine.
 I was a first-team All-American and did my thing over there and enjoyed it very much.